wbolster/plyvel/doc/api.rst

       This returns the property value or `None` if no value is available.
       Example property name: ``b'leveldb.stats'``.

+      See the description for :cpp:func:`DB::GetProperty` in the LevelDB C++ API for more information.

       :param bytes name: name of the property
       :return: property value or `None`
       :rtype: bytes